-Today is forecast to be Cooler than yesterday.
-Snow.
+Tomorrow is forecast to be Cooler than today.
+Thunderstorms.

 A series of events recently captured for me where many of us in the media and society find ourselves today – drawn into a digital universe where clicks, shares and likes drive everything from revenue to psychological health.